Skip to main content

 Distant Islands, Spectral Cities

-Olivier Marboeuf will take up the fourth edition of the Banister Fletcher Fellowship for 2023-24.
-'Distant Islands, Spectral Cities' will examine the 'boomerang effect' (Aimé Césaire) of 'the invention of the Caribbean' on Western societies.
-In particular, it will look at all the human, cultural, economic and epistemological consequences of this 'invention' on the infrastructures and sociabilities of the capitals of the major empires that contributed to it: Paris and London.
-A series of texts and interviews, published online monthly beginning in January 2024, will announce progressively the contents and problematics of the programme, as well as participants.
-The main series of events – which will include presentations, workshops, lecture-performances, listening sessions, film screenings and walks – will take place in Paris from 22 to 27 April 2024.
+For the fourth edition of the Banister Fletcher Global Fellowship, Olivier Marboeuf 'Distant Islands, Spectral Cities' programme examines the 'boomerang effect' (Aimé Césaire) of 'the invention of the Caribbean' on Western societies.
+In particular, it looks at all the human, cultural, economic and epistemological consequences of this 'invention' on the infrastructures and sociabilities of the capitals of the major empires that contributed to it: Paris and London.

 Distant Islands, Spectral Cities